Procedure: S, Q and D general ledger codes management

 - Approval via the University’s Research Costing, Pricing and Approval Tool (CP&A Tool) must be granted for research funding prior to GLC creation.
 The requester must declare the project has received approval in the CP&A Tool.

-- If the project is not research-related and does not have an ARIES record, the contract or relevant documentation need to be uploaded to the GLC Request eForm.
+- If the project is an exempt non-research grant or contract and does not have an ARIES record, the contract or relevant documentation needs to be uploaded to the GLC Request eForm.
 These documents will then be recorded in ERMS on submission of the eForm.

 - Once funding has been approved and the contract, or agreement in the case of gifts, are finalised, the requester will complete and submit the GLC Request eForm to initiate the generation of a GLC.